The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 How is EUI gender equality ODA changing?

-The EUI’s funding for projects related to gender equality jumped to 47% in 2022, but it remains far from their target of 85% of all new external relations actions contributing to gender equality and women's empowerment by 2025.
+The EUI’s funding for projects related to gender equality met their target of 85% of all new external relations actions contributing to gender equality and women's empowerment by 2025 for the G1 marker.

 Increases in gender equality-related funding have been driven mainly by support for projects that included gender as a significant rather than principal focus.

-How does the EUI allocate gender equality ODA?
+How do the EUI allocate gender equality ODA?

 Bilateral Spending

-The EUI’s projects in the humanitarian aid, government and civil society, and health sectors had the largest gender equality focus in 2022.
-Humanitarian aid jumped from 5th to 1st priority in 2022, likely driven by assistance for Ukraine.
+The EUI’s projects in emergency response, government and civil society, and education had the largest gender equality focus in 2023.
+Emergency response jumped from 5th to 1st priority in 2022 and remaining the top priority in 2023, likely driven by assistance for Ukraine.

 Funding and Policy outlook